Updated: November 27, 2024

 Tourism boom

 However, recent trends mean that Lisbon and Porto have become increasingly popular tourist destinations, with both cities frequently in travel features and topping rankings for the best getaways in Europe.
+In fact, Lisbon was named Europe’s Leading City Destination in the World Travel Awards for 2023, cementing its top status as a sought-after destination.

 Lifestyle